-Secretary Hammer: Commander-in-Chief, I move you that the minutes taken by the official stenographer be approved without reading, that they be printed and promulgated as heretofore with one copy to each Camp.
+Secretary Hammer: Commander-in-Chief, I move you that the minutes taken by the official stenographer be a proved without readminutes taken by the official promulgated as heretofore with one copy ing, that they be printed and promulgated as heretofore with one copy to each Camp.
 (Seconded and carried).

-George S. Geis, Past National President of Philippine Veterans, Sth Army Corps Association, was presented to the Encampment and extended the greeting of the Philippine Veterans.
+George S. Geis, Past National President of Philippine Veterans, 8th Army Corps Association, was presented to the Encampment and extended the greeting of the Philippine Veterans.

-National Counselor Heintz: Brother Commander-in-Chief and Brothers of this Encampment there was submitted to me the petition of Everett F. Warner and I now wish to give to you my opinion:
+Brother Commander-in-Chief and National Counselor Heintz: Brothers of this Encampment there was submitted to me the petition of Everett F. Warner and I now wish to give to you my opinion: